 Reprinted by permission from "Artifacts of Ancient Civilizations" by Alex G. Malloy

-Pottery finds in all periods from the Chalcolithic on are usually extensive, and pottery is the tool archaeologists use most int he Holy Land to date finds.
+Pottery finds in all periods from the Chalcolithic on are usually extensive, and pottery is the tool archaeologists use most in the Holly Land to date finds.
 Much work was done by archaeologists to establish the dating of Holy Land pottery and it is now very well established.
-Although the pottery was often rather simply decorated, sometimes with a nice slip or incised geometric pattern, some periods, such as the bichrome period in the Bronze Age, saw the production of beautifully panted pottery.
+Although the pottery was often rather simply decorated, sometimes with a nice slip or incised geometric pattern, some periods, such as the bichrome period in the Bronze Age, saw the production of beautifully painted pottery.

 Terracotta sculpture, although not as varied as in other areas, was quiet popular in the Holy Land, particularly in the Bronze Age and Greco-Roman Periods.
 The Bronze Age sculptures are usually rather stylized but the later sculptures are realistic in the Greco-Roman manner.
 Most represent various deities as usual.

 Stone objects are many and varied from Holy Land excavations, ranging from beautifully decorated ossuaries and sarcophagi to finely modeled stone vessels.
 Stone sculpture was also common in many periods.
 Softer stones such as limestone and alabaster seem to have been preferred and local volcanic stones were also in use.
 Some of the finest glass from Greco-Roman period comes from the Holy Land.
 Some of the glass makers were so famous they signed their works much as painters do today.